 Location: Rue des Bouchers 1000 Bruxelles

-If you staying at the City Center, this area is very close-by and is completely safe to walk down at night as well.
+If you staying at the City Center, this area is very close by and is completely safe to walk down at night as well.
 Train stations are also located nearby (De Brouckere)

-Brussels Itinerary 2 days
+Tips for Brussels Itinerary 2 days

 If you happen to stay in Brussels for another day and wish to explore more of this heritage city, then we have some recommendations for you.
 For Brussels Itinerary 2 days, venture out and away from the City Center and explore other landmarks from the Atomium Park to the Brussels Stock Exchange.

-We referred to the Atomium Park earlier.
+We referred to Atomium Park earlier.
 The Atomium is a landmark building in Brussels and is very unique in design.
-It was created for 1958 Brussels World’s Fair (Expo 58) and is now a fully operating museum.
+It was created for the 1958 Brussels World’s Fair (Expo 58) and is now a fully operating museum.
 When you see the image of the Atomium below, you will know the name Atomium is very apt – the structure resembles the molecular “atom”.
 Oh Brussels, how cool!

 The Mini-Europe is a miniature park located at the foot of the Atomium.
 The mini-Europe has reproductions of monuments in the European Union on display.
 It represents around 80 cities.